nuggreat/kOS-scripts/Staging Examples/3) Resources/OVERVIEW.md

 There are two forms to this method a filtered and unfiltered.
 The filtered from only examines tanks above active engines.
-The unfiltered form examines all tanks found regardless of resource status.
+The unfiltered form examines all tanks found regardless of engine status.

 ### engines to resource cast